 So speed.
 Much amaze.

-Each dogecoin block takes just over 1 minute to mine, meaning that 1 confirmation is just a minute away.
-On the other hand, bitcoin takes 10 minutes per block, meaning if you’ve got to wait around for 1 confirmation to be able to play with your bitcoin deposit, you’re going to be waiting 5x as long as if you used dogecoin with 2 confirmations.
+Each Dogecoin block takes just over 1 minute to mine, meaning that 1 confirmation is just a minute away.
+On the other hand, bitcoin takes 10 minutes per block, meaning if you’ve got to wait around for 1 confirmation to be able to play with your Bitcoin deposit, you’re going to be waiting for 5x as long as if you used Dogecoin with 2 confirmations.

 Many cheap, So wow.

-If you want to bet with dogecoin, we’ve got you covered.
-Simply set doge as your currency of choice and you’ll only see sportsbooks that accept it.
+If you want to bet with Dogecoin, we’ve got you covered.